eibex/reaction-light/README.md

   - You can use this link (need to replace **CLIENT_ID** with your bot's ID, visible under the general information tab):
   - `https://discordapp.com/oauth2/authorize?&client_id=CLIENT_ID&scope=bot&permissions=268445776`
 - On your Discord server, go to: `Server Settings > Roles` and move `Reaction Light` in a position that is above all roles that it needs to add/remove.
 The bot only has permission to manage the roles below its own role.
+- Run `rl!admin @Role` to give users with that role permission to create reaction-role messages (even administrators need it).
+You need to be a server administrator to use this command.

 ## Running the bot
 The bot can be run by using: